• Skip to main content

 • Communication

-Why Is Open Loop Gain Infinite in Op-Amp?
-A comprehensive Guide
+Why Is Open Loop Gain Infinite in Op-Amp? | A Detailed Guide

 The open-loop gain of an operational amplifier (op-amp) is considered infinite for ideal cases due to the input signal (differential or single) being slightly greater than zero.
 In practical terms, it is typically considered very high.